A reader messaged me the other day with this:

 The house of Weiss Lancaster’s youth was a magical place to grow up, an old Victorian mansion with back stairs and a tower and a huge porch.

-It was a lively place, too, full of artwork gathered by his father, former University of Illinois art Professor Ed Lancaster, who cultivated a salon atmosphere with artists and Blog Photodancers visiting from around the world.
+It was a lively place, too, full of artwork gathered by his father, former University of Illinois art Professor Ed Lancaster, who cultivated a salon atmosphere with artists and dancers visiting from around the world.

 And it was full of history, originally owned by the Solons, one of Champaign’s founding families.